revagomes/website/designs/blog/14-deploying-to-linode.md

 # Deploying

 Now that we have `node` and `npm` installed on our linode, we want to get our app out there and running.
-The rest of this guide uses my version of the [Knocking out Socket.IO example app][11] to deploy with.
+The rest of this guide uses a version of the [Knocking out Socket.IO example app][11] to deploy with.

 [11]: https://github.com/visnup/knocking-out-socket.io